 MKTG 310 Consumer Behavior.
 This course is an in-depth examination of the internal and external factors that influence consumers in their selection, use, and disposition of products and services.
 In examining consumer needs, wants, and behavior as a foundation for the formulation of effective marketing strategies, the course emphasizes the importance that organizations must place on understanding not only the demographic and economic factors that drive consumers to behave in certain ways, but the psychological, cultural, and social factors as well.
 This course examines consumers' needs, wants, and market behavior as a foundation for the formulation of effective marketing strategies by organizations.
 The course also provides an understanding of consumer behavior that can be used by all students to enhance their ability to consume wisely and to enable them to appreciate the critical role consumers play in our economic system.
 Prerequisite: MKTG 300.
-Social-Scientific I Mode of Inquiry (QIO).
 3 semester credit hours.
-Business Core Elective.
+Individ/Org/Societies MOI.
 Typically offered: Spring Term.